melindachang/site/src/notes/modern-browser-extensions.md

   // ...
 })
 ```

-A quick walkthrough:

-- We use the cross-platform `browser` API in order to access the URL
-  of a web-accessible resource.
-You may notice that the path we define
-  here is not to an `assets/injection.css` file&mdash;this is a side
-  effect that I will explain later.
-- As this script may re-run during either development or production
-  without a page reload, we remove any existing `link` node associated
-  with our extension that may already exist in the document.
-- We create a `<link>` element that points to the URL we acquire at
-  runtime.
-Specifying `link.dataset.extensionStyle` outputs a link
-  with a non-null property `data-extension-style`, which is useful for
-  the previous instruction.
-- We append this element to `<head>` if it exists, and `<html>` if
-  not.

 Next, we write our logic in the `main()` function, which will simply
 call the function `inject_style_and_repaint()` on document load.